Type.GetProperty Method (String, Type, Type, ParameterModifier)

 types and modifiers do not have the same length.

-An element of types is null.
+An element of types is a null reference (Nothing in Visual Basic).

 A property is considered public to reflection if it has at least one accessor that is public.
 Otherwise the property is considered private, and you must use BindingFlags.NonPublic | BindingFlags.Instance | BindingFlags.Static (in Visual Basic, combine the values using Or) to get it.